KaGeN101/advent_of_code_2022/README.md

  - I first solved it and then refactored it
  - The second part needs to be one less (I guess it is because you not startin at 0)

+## Day 7

+Well we now know where my weakness is.
+Directory structures or trees with depth first structures (this is probably quite a few engineers struggle to be honest, it is not something you work with often enough)
+Today's problem was constructing a tree of drectories and files in a depth first fashion and then for
+ - Part 1: Calculating the total size that can be saved for directories less than size 100000
+ - Part 2: Which file is just bigger than the `1609574` of disk space you need